helgeho/ArchiveSpark/docs/Install_Jupyter.md

 # Install ArchiveSpark with Jupyter

+## Pre-Packed Docker Image

-In order to get you started more easily, we provide a pre-packaged and pre-configured [Docker](https://www.docker.com/) container with ArchiveSpark and Jupyter ready to run, just one command away: https://github.com/helgeho/ArchiveSpark-docker
+In order to get you started more easily, we provide a pre-packaged and pre-configured [Docker](https://www.docker.com/) image including ArchiveSpark and Jupyter, just one command away: https://github.com/helgeho/ArchiveSpark-docker

 ## Manual Installation

-The following steps explain how to install ArchiveSpark on your cluster or local environemnt:
+The following steps explain how to install ArchiveSpark on your cluster or local environment:

 1. Since ArchiveSpark is based on Apache Spark, as a first step you need to download and unpack Spark.
 It can be downloaded from here: https://spark.apache.org/downloads.html.